Karthikcule/Lora/README.md

-# Lora
+# LORA

-ultrasonic and temperature sensor readings to LORAWAN
+ultrasonic and temperature sensor